ProximaCentauri-star/Cosmic-Serenity/README.md

 ## Compatibility
 - CS Should be compatible with every other planet mods
 - NOT Compatible with Parallax 2.0
+- Does not support EVE Redux
+- Completely compatible with Celestial Harmony, wormholes will be moved

 ## Dependencies
 - Kopernicus